xSourPatchx/DeuxCentsCardGame/Master Todo.md

    - [ ] Implement hot-reload for configuration changes

 6. **Abstraction of All I/O and UI Calls**
-   - [ ] Create a proper `IGameView` interface for UI to easily swap `Console` view with Unity view.
+   - [ ] Create a proper `IGameView` interface for UI to easily swap `Console` view with Unity view
    - [ ] Separate game logic from console-specific UI concerns
    - [ ] Prepare for Unity UI by making rendering abstract

 ### Gameplay Features
 7. **Player System**
-   - [ ] Implement player turn manager system to encapsulate turn rotation logic and current player management.
+   - [ ] Implement player turn manager system to encapsulate turn rotation logic and current player management
-   - [ ] Add player types (Human vs AI) and add basic AI strategies now to prepare for eventual CPU players in Unity.
+   - [ ] Add player types (Human vs AI) and add basic AI strategies now to prepare for eventual CPU players in Unity
    - [ ] Create base AI class for Unity adaptation

 8. **Scoring System**